SD1 Introduction – Spiritual Desolation: Be Aware, Understand, Take Action with Fr. Timothy Gallagher – Discerning Hearts Podcast

 For more information on how to obtain copies of Fr.
 Gallaghers’s various books and audio which are available for purchase, please visit his website: frtimothygallagher.org

-SD2 A Brief Overview of Rules 1 through 9 – Spiritual Desolation: Be Aware, Understand, Take Action with Fr.
+SD2 The Practical Guidance of Rules 5-9 – Spiritual Desolation: Be Aware, Understand, Take Action with Fr.
 Timothy Gallagher – Discerning Hearts Podcast

 Second Rule.
 The second: In persons who are going on intensely purifying their sins and rising from good to better in the service of God our Lord, the method is contrary to that in the first rule.
 For then it is proper to the evil spirit to bite, sadden, and place obstacles, disquieting with false reasons, so